 This festival of colors falls in the month of Phalgun (Spring season/March) and it is a very popular festival in North India and is celebrated for a week.
-This year (2013) it is on 26th and 27th of March.
+For the festival date click here.
 The bonfire is lit a day previous to full moon.

 People come out on the streets and greet each other by splashing colors on one another.
 Holi revelers screaming “Holi Hai!” (it is Holi!), rents the air lifting the spirits.
 The true spirit in the form of “Bhang” a desi alcohol drink prepared using the leaves and flower of Cannabis sativa plant, which is added to a milk based drink called Thandai is also consumed by the people to add that extra zest to their celebrations.

 Delicious sweets like Gujjia and Jalebi are prepared as part of the celebrations.
-Chatpati Chaats are also prepared and served along with thirst quenchers.
+Chatpati Chaats are also prepared and served along with thirst quenchers like Thandai.
 This celebration attracts a lot of foreign tourists to India to experience the joy of festival of colors.
 Bright pichkaris/water guns, colors of every hue and sweets adorn shops tempting prospective customers to purchase holi items from their shops.